Lilbubbado/Advice-Website/README.md

 # Advice-Website
-A basic, one page website that displays a random piece of advice.
+A basic, one page website that displays a random piece of advice built with Node.JS.
 The advice API is https://api.adviceslip.com.